IvoSt98/calculator-for-salary/README.md

 MacBook Air M1" | No issues with appearance or functionality. | Pass Iphone 15| The program doesen't start. | Fail
 Samsung Galaxy A22 | No issues with appearance or functionality. | Pass

-2. Feedback from friends and family members was sought to identify any bugs or user experience issues.

 3. Lighthouse testing on desktop screen: